cytoflow/cytoflow/docs/dev_manual/guides/new_modules.rst

   and should be placed in :mod:`cytoflowgui.view_plugins`.

-* A plugin class derived from :class:`envisage.plugin.Plugin` and implementing :class:`.IViewPlugin`.
-It should also derive from :class:`.PluginHelpMixin`, which adds support for online help.
+* A plugin class derived from :class:`envisage.plugin.Plugin` and implementing :class:`IViewPlugin`.
+It should also derive from :class:`cytoflowgui.view_plugins.view_plugin_base.PluginHelpMixin,`, which adds support for online help.

 * Plot parameters.
 The parameters to a view's :meth:`plot` method are stored